 Dr. King had a successful career in web-based software engineering and management before pursuing her passion for medicine.
 She got her MD at the University of Toronto in 2009, completed her core internal medicine residency at the University of Alberta, and did a general internal medicine fellowship at the University of British Columbia.
 She taught courses in Indigenous health at Simon Fraser University, where she also mentored the Faculty of Health Sciences in the implementation of their response to the Truth and Reconciliation Commission’s Calls to Action.

 In October 2017, Dr. King moved to Saskatoon to become the inaugural Cameco Chair in Indigenous Health and Wellness at the University of Saskatchewan.
 Her position is endowed by the Royal University Hospital Foundation’s Royal Care Campaign, and included a substantial gift from Cameco and generous support from the University of Saskatchewan, Department of Medicine.
-She works with Indigenous communities and relevant stakeholders to understand the health and wellness needs of First Nation and Métis people in Saskatchewan and the structural changes required for improved Indigenous health outcomes.
-She brings leadership skills in culturally safe and responsive research and care, Two-eyed Seeing (bringing together Indigenous and Western worldviews or forms of knowledges) and Ethical Space, which needs to be created when peoples with disparate worldviews are poised to engage with each other.
-Dr. King also contributes to USask’s decolonization, reconciliation and Indigenization.
+She and her husband, Prof. Malcolm King, co-lead pewaseskwan – the Indigenous Wellness Research Group, which has teams at USask and Simon Fraser University.
+She and pewaseskwan work with Indigenous communities and relevant stakeholders to understand the health and wellness needs of First Nation and Métis people in Saskatchewan and BC and the structural changes required for improved Indigenous health outcomes.
+She brings leadership skills in culturally safe and responsive research and care, etuaptmumk (Two-eyed Seeing, the bringing together of Indigenous and Western worldviews or forms of knowledges) and Ethical Space, which needs to be created when peoples with disparate worldviews are poised to engage with each other.
+Dr. King also contributes to decolonization and reconciliation at USask.

 As a First Nation physician, Dr. King’s practice is grounded in Indigenous philosophy, with a focus on care for HIV/AIDS, HCV and related conditions, for which First Nation, Inuit, and Métis people bear a disproportionate burden.
-She is a Principal Investigator on various Canadian Institutes of Health Research (CIHR) research grants related to Indigenous people and HIV, HCV and co-infections.
-Other research interests include Indigenous wellness and Indigenous research ethics.
-She is re-visioning an Indigenous version of community-based research so it is centred on Indigenous ancestral wisdom and lived experience, and Indigenous research philosophies and methodologies.
-Similarly, she co-creates intervention research that is grounded in Indigenous epistemology, culture, and wellness.
+She is a Principal Investigator on various Canadian Institutes of Health Research (CIHR) and Saskatchewan Health Research Foundation (SHRF) research grants and holds a program grant from the Public Health Agency of Canada (PHAC).
+Research interests include Indigenous wellness and Indigenous research ethics.
+She is re-visioning an Indigenous version of community-directed research so it is centred on Indigenous ancestral wisdom and lived/living experience, as well as Indigenous research philosophies and methodologies.
+Similarly, she co-creates intervention research that is grounded in Indigenous epistemology, culture and wellness.

 - Indigenous wellness